Our Program

 At Bank Street School for Children, students build the courage and confidence to think independently, work collaboratively, and understand themselves and others more deeply.
-Our curriculum is designed to help children grow academically while developing their sense of community and social responsibility.
+By developing essential skills and knowledge in math, literacy, science, and other core subject areas, our students become deeply prepared to pursue lifelong goals, adapt to new challenges, and contribute meaningfully to their communities and the world.

-At the heart of everything we do is an understanding of what works best for children at each stage of their development.
-Our students are immersed in joyful learning experiences and age-appropriate challenges relevant to their lives.
+Our approach is grounded in an understanding of what works best for children at each stage of their development.
+At every grade level, Bank Street students are immersed in joyful learning experiences and age-appropriate challenges relevant to their lives.
+Children pursue academic growth through a rigorous interdisciplinary curriculum, which allows them to make connections across various subject areas, refine their critical thinking skills, and apply their knowledge in real-world contexts.
 Our teachers know every child well and tailor their teaching to reach each learner by encouraging and facilitating student questioning, exploration, and discovery.

 Learn more about our program below.